Updated May 3, 2023

 - Go to the insert menu.
 Choose a line chart type

 - Select 3D line chart graph format

-Now select the month and sales data column for graph selection; after that, we need to choose the line chart type, then the line graph chart has been displayed as shown below.
+Now select the month and sales data column for graph selection; after that, we need to choose the line chart type, then the line graph chart is displayed below.

-In the above graph, we can see the difference where the blue line shows the previous year sales and the orange line shows the future forecasting sales, which denote that growth will be get increased for the next three months compared to the previous year 2018
+In the above graph, we can see the difference where the blue line shows the previous year’s sales and the orange line shows the future forecasting sales, which denotes that growth will be get increased for the next three months compared to the previous year, 2018